$LevyIO

 Complete Retirement Tax Calculation: Married Couple at $85,000 Combined Income

 Let's model a realistic scenario.
-Robert (age 74) and Mary (age 72), married filing jointly in 2026.
-Both are on Medicare.
+Robert (age 74) and Mary (age 64), married filing jointly in 2026.
+Robert is on Medicare, and Mary still works part-time.
 Income sources:

 Income Sources: